SolCygnus/Study-Vault/README.md

+# Study Vault

-Study files.
+Study vault is a collection of Markdown files.
 Download asa a zip, extract, and open as a folder within Obsidian.